logankilpatrick/wgschool/content/attendee.md

 the end (to be scheduled later, based on the registration numbers).

 Many courses will have several short (1-1.5 hours) hands-on Zoom sessions; their number and length will be determined by each instructor.
-We will not have any registration caps, however, our Zoom sessions will be limited to 100 participants.
+Note that our Zoom sessions will be limited to 100 participants.
 We do not expect more than 100 attendees in any single session, however, to be on the safe side, we suggest logging in a little bit early.
 The room number and password of each Zoom session will be emailed to all registrants in each course.
 Before each Zoom session, all participants must read/watch the required materials.
 In Zoom sessions we will guide participants through a series of hands-on exercises based on the reviewed material.

 Several courses will not follow this format and will be live Zoom lectures without any pre-recorded content.